- Common Name

 USFWS: Not listed

-- Except during the breeding season, moorhens are social birds that gather into flocks of 15–30 individuals.
+Except during the breeding season, these birds will gather into flocks of 15 to 30 individuals.
 An older adult male is generally the dominant member of these groups.

 Ecology and Conservation